 - Dry mouth

 How much water do I need for optimum health?

 I’m sure you’ve been given different recommendations over the years as to how much water you should drink, but different people require different amounts of water.
-It depends upon your age, activity level, gender and diet.
-There are no magic number of glasses or ounces, just common sense.
+It depends on your age, activity level, gender, and diet.
+There is no magic number of glasses or ounces, just common sense.
 Basically, if you notice that your urine is cloudy and dark yellow, you are not getting enough water.
 If you’re taking supplements, then the color of the water will be a brighter yellow.
 Take notice and make it a habit to “chug” a glass of water in less than a minute.

 I have struggled with staying hydrated all my life.
 I’m not a “thirsty person” so I’ve had to force myself to remember to chug down water throughout each and every day.
 But once I changed how and what I ate, I began to realize that I can also hydrate through the foods I eat.
 I just have to make sure I get enough of those foods into my diet AND drink plenty of water throughout the day and early evening.

 Here are a few tips I use to stay hydrated: